- General Washington’s Emotional Farewell At Fraunces Tavern - December 4, 2023

 - Woman Survives First Barrel Ride Over Niagara Falls! - October 24, 2023

 - History’s Biggest April Fool’s Pranks Ever! - March 28, 2023

-The legend begins with the Roman Emperor Claudius II imposing a ban on marriages in order to gain more recruits for his army somewhere around A.D.
+Most of the legends surrounding Valentine’s Day begin with the Roman Emperor Claudius II imposing a ban on marriages in order to gain more recruits for his army somewhere around A.D.
 270. At that time, only single men could join the Roman army as they were thought to make better soldiers.

 Another version of the legend has St. Valentinus falling in love with the jailer’s daughter while in confinement, and during a visit from the girl – handed her a note or letter that he signed, “From your Valentine.”
 If this version is true, then this was the very first Valentine.

 A third version of the legend says that St. Valentinus restored the sight of a blind girl, possibly the jailer’s daughter, who then fell in love with the patron saint.